-- Preheat oven to 350 degrees.
-Grease and line the bottom of an 8x5" loaf pan OR a 9x5" loaf pan for a flatter bread (pictured) with parchment paper.
+- Preheat oven to 350°F. Grease and line the bottom of a 9x5" loaf pan with parchment paper.

-- In a medium sized bowl, gently whisk flour, baking powder and salt together.
+- In a large bowl, gently whisk flour, baking powder and salt together.
 Set aside.

-- In a large bowl or the bowl of your stand mixer, cream butter and sugar together until light and fluffy.
+- In a separate bowl, cream butter and sugar together until light and fluffy.
 Beat in eggs, lemon juice and zest until combined.
 Alternate adding flour mixture and buttermilk and mix well after each addition.
-Be sure to not over-mix!
+Be sure to not over-mix.

-- Pour batter into prepared baking pan and bake for 40-45 minutes in 8x4" pan or 30-35 minutes in 9x5" pan.
+- Pour batter into prepared baking pan and bake for 30-35 minutes in 9x5" pan.
 Bread is done when a toothpick inserted into the center comes out with just a few moist crumbs.
-Don't be alarmed if the sides become quite brown, it doesn't affect the taste what so ever.
+Don't be alarmed at how the outside of this ;e

 - Allow bread to cool for 10 minutes in pan before inverting onto a wire rack to finish cooling.